AITosee/Tosee-Docs-en/docs/Sentry2/Hardware/index.rst

 WiFi Setting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The on-board ESP8285-wifi chip of the Sentry2 realizes data communication with the K210 chip through an internal UART port.
-When Custom Vision is enabled, the ESP8285 chip will working.
-The power consumption will be increases
+The on-board ESP8285-wifi chip of the Sentry2 can be communicated to the K210 chip through an internal UART port.
+When "Custom Vision" is enabled, the ESP8285 chip will working.

 .. image:: images/sentry2_set_wifi_en.png

 **Baudrate**： Support “9600、74880、115200、921600、1152000、2000000、3000000、4000000” baudrate, WiFi can be disabled if the slider is on the left

-**to UART**： Enable or Disable the data transparent transmission between WiFi and UART,
+**to UART**：Enable or Disable the data transmission between WiFi and UART

-**to USB**： Enable or Disable the data transparent transmission between WiFi and USB
+**to USB**：Enable or Disable the data transmission between WiFi and USB

-*Tip: If the sent data belongs to the instructions in the Protocol Format, the corresponding instructions will be executed instead of being forwarded through *
+*Tip: If the sent data match to the instructions of the Protocol, the instructions will be executed instead of through output*

 Coordinate Setting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sentry2 supports two coordinate systems: Absolute and Percentage
+Sentry2 supports 2 coordinate systems: Absolute and Percentage

 .. image:: images/sentry2_set_cord_en.png

 **Absolute**： In this mode, the actual coordinate results are returned.
-Range in horizontal direction is from "0 to 319" and "0 to 239" in the vertical direction.
+Range from "0 to 319" (horizontal) and "0 to 239" (vertical).
 The center point is (160,120).
 This mode has higher accuracy.

 **Percentage**： In this mode, the actual coordinate results are quantified to the range of "0 ~ 100".
-Both range in horizontal direction and vertical direction are from "0 to 100".
+Both range in horizontal and vertical direction are from "0 to 100".
 The center point is (50,50).

 Language Setting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sentry2 supports two system languages: English and Simplified Chinese.
+You can change the system languages: English or Chinese.

 .. image:: images/sentry2_set_language_en.png

 Registers Setting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sentry2 registers can be set up for: Auto Save, Save REG, Default
+Sentry2 registers operations: Auto Save Mode, Save Register, Default Settings

 .. image:: images/sentry2_set_reg_en.png

-**Auto Save**： Some registers value will be automatically stored if this function is enabled, otherwise, it will automatically reset to the default value after the next startup if it disabled.
-Default is disabled.
+**Auto Save**： Some registers value will be automatically saved if this mode is enabled, otherwise, registers will reset to the default value after the next startup.
+Generally, this mode should be disabled.

 **Save REG**： Save the current register values

 **Default**： Restore registers to factory settings.
-Click this button first and then click "YES" to make it take effect
+Click this button firstly and then click "YES"

 Camera Setting
 ************************